-The 2014 Chevy Traverse has three rows of seats and can be had in 7- or 8-passenger configuration.
-Lower trims are built for eight with a bench in the second row, while upper trims can seat seven with a pair of roomy captain's chairs in the second row.
-Interior comfort varies with trim level.
-Base LS models make do with cloth seating and manual-adjust front seats, while top-line LTZ models are luxury-like with perforated leather seats that are heated and cooled up front.
-No matter what trim you choose, the Traverse is big enough for adults to sit in the third row and still have room for groceries.
+The 2016 Traverse has three rows of seats and can be configured for seven or eight passengers.
+Lower trims are built for eight with a bench seat in the second row, while upper trims can seat seven with a pair of roomy captain's chairs in the second row.
+Base LS models make do with cloth seating and manual-adjust front seats, while top-line LTZ models have leather seats that are heated and cooled up front.
+Remarkably, the Traverse is big enough for adults to sit in the third row and still boast enough room behind the seats for groceries.

-The 2014 Chevrolet Traverse LS has a Manufacturer’s Suggested Retail Price (MSRP) of $31,670.
-AWD adds $2,000 to the bottom line.
-A fully loaded Chevy Traverse LTZ can push the price to over $45,000.
-The 2014 Traverse’s starting price is slightly higher than competitors such as the Ford Explorer, Honda Pilot, Hyundai Santa Fe and Nissan Pathfinder, all of which are also slightly smaller.
-Buyers searching for the bargain haulers in this segment should check out the Kia Sorento (starting under $25,000) and Dodge Journey (around $20,000 with 7-passenger seating).
-Before buying, be sure to check the Fair Purchase Price to see what others in your area are paying for a 2014 Traverse.
-Down the road, we expect the Traverse's resale value to be in line the Ford Explorer, but not as high as the Toyota Highlander or Honda Pilot.
+The 2016 Chevrolet Traverse has a Manufacturer’s Suggested Retail Price (MSRP) starting just over $32,000 for a base LS model with no options.
+1LT and 2LT models run $34,900 and $37,400, respectively, while the range-topping Traverse LTZ begins at $43,040.
+Adding AWD is an additional $2,000.
+Fully loaded, a 2016 Traverse can reach over $50,000.
+The 2016 Traverse’s starting price is slightly higher than competitors such as the Toyota Highlander, Ford Explorer, Honda Pilot, Hyundai Santa Fe and Nissan Pathfinder, all of which are also smaller.
+Buyers merely seeking a bargain 3-row crossover SUV may find it in the Dodge Journey (just under $23,000 with 7-passenger seating).
+Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying.
+As for its resale value, we expect the Traverse to be average.

-Options vary across trim levels for the 2014 Traverse, but all models can be had with all-wheel drive for better traction instead of the standard front-wheel drive.
-Other available features are navigation with traffic data, blind-spot monitoring with a rear cross-traffic alert system (standard on LTZ trim), a power liftgate, 10-speaker Bose audio, a rear-seat DVD system, and a dual-panel sunroof.
+Options vary across trims for the 2016 Chevy Traverse, but all models can be had with all-wheel drive for better traction instead of the standard front-wheel drive.
+Other extras include navigation with traffic data, blind-spot monitoring with a rear cross-traffic alert system (standard on LTZ), a power liftgate, 10-speaker Bose audio, rear-seat DVD system, and a dual-panel sunroof.
 Chevrolet’s MyLink Touch telematics system combines Bluetooth audio streaming, hands-free phone communication, voice recognition, and compatibility with apps such as Pandora.
-GM's OnStar Directions and Connections service can be extended by subscription after six months of free coverage.
+A subscription to the new OnStar 4G LTE system with Wi-Fi is available after the initial 3-month/3-gigabyte trial.

 SMART SLIDE 2ND-ROW SEAT

 Getting into a 3rd-row seat can be a hassle, especially for less-than-limber adults.
-This feature makes reaching that last row easier with a one-hand operation that creates easy access.
+But the 2016 Traverse's Smart Slide system feature makes accessing that last row easier with one-handed operation.

 Under the Hood

-The 2014 Chevy Traverse uses a sophisticated 3.6-liter V6 with direct-injection and variable-valve-timing technology that helps it achieve a good balance of power and fuel economy.
+The 2016 Chevy Traverse uses a 3.6-liter V6 with direct-injection and variable-valve-timing technology that helps it achieve a decent balance of power and fuel economy.
 In LS and LT trims, the engine makes 281 horsepower.
-LTZ models have a dual-exhaust system that bumps that figure to 288 horsepower.
+Top-line LTZ models have a dual-exhaust system that increases output to 288 horsepower.
 All models use a smooth-shifting 6-speed automatic transmission with a manual-shift mode.
-The Traverse is rated to tow a commendable 5,200 pounds, and all can run on regular unleaded fuel.
+Front-wheel drive is standard, with all-wheel-drive optional for drivers who need enhanced traction.
+While its fuel economy trails that of new rivals like the Honda Pilot and Toyota Highlander, it can tow a couple hundred more pounds than those competitors with its 5,200-pound rating, all while running on regular unleaded fuel.

 281 horsepower @ 6,300 rpm